cpodalak/fyi/blog/2024-12-25-all-about-yaml.md

 ```

 ## Templating with ytt
-`ytt` (part of the Carvel toolset) is a YAML templating engine that injects logic (loops, conditions, functions) into YAML.
+`ytt` is a simple YAML templating tool that lets you add logic to your YAML files without making them complex.

 ### Installation (macOS/Linux via Homebrew)
 ```bash